canonical/microceph/docs/snap/how-to/major-upgrade.rst

    Do not start the upgrade if the cluster is unhealthy.

-Secondly, review the :ref:`release notes <release-notes>` to check for any version-specific information.
+Then, review the :ref:`release notes <release-notes>` to check for any version-specific information.
-Also consult the `upstream Ceph release notes`_ for the target version, and check the `Ubuntu release notes`_ for any relevant information.
+Also consult the :external+upstream-ceph:doc:`upstream Ceph release notes <releases/index>` for the target version, and check the
+:external+ubuntu-release-notes:doc:`Ubuntu release notes <index>` for any relevant information.

 Optional but Recommended: Preparation Steps